croct-tech/challenges/README.md

 The Croct team will review your challenge based on the following criteria:

+- 🧐**Clarity**
-- **Clarity:** Does the README clearly explain the problem and solution?
+Does the README clearly explain the problem and solution?
+- ✅ **Correctness**
-- **Correctness:** Does the solution do what was asked?
+Does the solution do what was asked?
 If anything is missing, does the README explain why it is missing?
-- **Maintainability:** Is the solution simple, easy to understand, and maintainable?
+- 🧑‍🎨 **Creativity**
-- **Creativity** Does the solution take a creative approach to solve the problem?
+Does the solution take a creative approach to solve the problem?
+- 🦾 **Usability**
-- **Usability:** Is the solution approachable and helpful to users?
+Is the solution accessible and helpful to users?
+- 🪄 **Maintainability**
+Is the solution simple, easy to understand, and maintainable?

 ### Challenges